Creating A Culture of Engagement: Igniting Passion & Productivity

 4. Workload and Time Constraints

 Employees often find themselves overloaded with tasks and tight deadlines, leaving little room for engagement activities.
 Balancing daily responsibilities with participation in engagement initiatives can be challenging.
 Organisations must find ways to integrate engagement efforts seamlessly into employees' workdays.
-This might include restructuring workloads, providing dedicated time for engagement activities, or recognising and rewarding employees for their engagement contributions, acknowledging the extra effort.
+This might include restructuring workloads, providing dedicated time for engagement activities, recognising and rewarding employees for their engagement contributions, and acknowledging the extra effort.

 5. Lack of Resources and Budget Constraints